pragmaticlinuxblog/cputemp/README.md

 # CpuTemp
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Source code snippets in several programming languages for reading the CPU temperature in Linux.
 Tested on Debian and Raspbian.
+Refer to [this blog article](https://www.pragmaticlinux.com/2020/06/check-the-raspberry-pi-cpu-temperature/) on the PragmaticLinux blog for an in depth explanation on using this code.

 ## Terminal